Madagascar travel advice

 Malaria is a serious and sometimes fatal disease that is caused by parasites spread through the bites of mosquitoes.

-Antimalarial medication is recommended for most travellers to this destination and should be taken as recommended.
+Antimalarial medication may be recommended depending on your itinerary and the time of year you are travelling.
 Consult a health care professional or visit a travel health clinic before travelling to discuss your options.
 It is recommended to do this 6 weeks before travel, however, it is still a good idea any time before leaving.

 Protect yourself from mosquito bites at all times: